Need to talk? Call 1800 882 436.

 Ultrasound is a safe and pain-free test.
 There is no increased risk of miscarriage or harm to your baby.

-The sound waves used are at very low frequency and so will not hurt you or your baby.
-Unlike an x-ray, there is no radiation used.
+The sound waves used are very low frequency and will not hurt you or your baby.
+Unlike an x-ray, ultrasound does not use any radiation.

 Do I have to have ultrasound scans?

-Your doctor or midwife is likely to recommend you have one or more ultrasound scans during your pregnancy.
-This is so they can check how your baby is developing.
+Your doctor or midwife will probably recommend you have one or more ultrasound scans while you are pregnant.
+This is so they can check how your baby is growing and developing.

 What are the alternatives to ultrasound scans?